OriginChain docs

 • Status page: publishes per-region health and incident timelines.
 Subscribers get email + webhook on any sev 1.

-• Stuck-in-Backfilling: abort the migration via POST /v1/tenants/:t/migrations/:id/abort, then resubmit.
+• Migration stuck mid-backfill: abort the migration via POST /v1/tenants/:t/migrations/:id/abort, then resubmit.

 • Order of operations: stop the bleeding, find root cause, write a postmortem, fix the underlying problem.
 Quiet incidents become loud ones.